Scheduling of a hybrid set of tasks

 mid = evt.marker_id

-if mid in pending_start:
+if mid not in pending_start:

 start_evt = pending_start.pop(mid)